mjordan/islandora_fetch_bags/README.md

 Your Bags will be saved in the directory specified in the location specified in your `output_dir` .ini value.

+## Plugins

+If you want to customize your Bags beyond what the options in the .ini file allow, you can use plugins.
+A plugin is nothing more than a simple PHP class file.
+The abstract class plus two examples are in the `src/plugins` directory.
+You enable a plugin by registering its class name in the `[bag]` section of your .ini file like this:

+[bag]
+plugins[] = MyPlugin

+Once you have done that, and you have placed your plugin in the `src/plugins` directory, you will need to run composer's `dump-autoload` command so that your plugin will be detected.

 ## Maintainer

 * [Mark Jordan](https://github.com/mjordan)